clearclarencs/mixr-gen/README.md

 Not much security on their API, sms verification was easily bypassed by patching true to the customer details, email verification isn't required so a random (most likely fake) gmail is used and no IP detection is implemented so can be ran all localhost.

 _Dont abuse this, it was mainly a way for me to learn to bypass SSL pinning and was a cool project to show off at the pub.
-If mixr are reading this, SSL pinning your app does not mean your API is secure.
+If stonegate are reading this, SSL pinning your app does not mean your API is secure.
 People will always sniff packets, (especially after a pint)._